bramptonsouthwest/lego-robotics/README.md

 #### Freeform Maze
 Students apply their programming skills to navigate custom-made mazes with irregular shapes and obstacles.
 This module enhances adaptability, problem-solving, and creativity using loops, variables, and advanced decision-making.

+Tape is used to mark a maze on a board and students need to program the robot to navigate through it.

 ### BEG-EXIT
 #### EXIT: Crane Sort
 An exit module where students demonstrate their understanding of crane sorting concepts through practical implementation.
 It tests their ability to apply basic programming concepts to real-world scenarios.